melbournebioinformatics/MelBioInf_docs/docs/tutorials/git_new/git.md

 over to [GitHub](https://github.com/) and click the "Sign Up" button at the top right.
 Make sure you [verify your email address.](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/verifying-your-email-address#troubleshooting-email-verification)

-!!! success
+!!! success "You are all set for now."
-    The two steps above are all that are required before the workshop.
+    The two steps above are all that are required **before** the workshop.
 You can complete the following steps during the workshop.

 **SSH access (optional)**